Japanese war crimes: Rape

-The expressions ianfu (慰安婦, "comfort women") or jūgun ianfu (従軍慰安婦, "women of military comfort") are euphemisms for women used in military brothels in occupied countries, many of whom were forcibly recruited or recruited through fraud, and who are considered victims of sexual assault or sexual slavery.
+The expressions ianfu (慰安婦, "comfort women") or jūgun ianfu (従軍慰安婦, "women of military comfort") are euphemisms for women which were used in military brothels in occupied countries, many of whom were forcibly or fraudulently recruited, and as a result, they are considered victims of sexual assault or sexual slavery.

 In addition to the systematic use of comfort women, Japanese troops engaged in wholesale rape in Nanjing, China.
 John Rabe, the leader of a Safety Zone in Nanjing, China, kept a diary during the Nanjing Massacre, and wrote about the Japanese atrocities committed against the people in the Safety Zone.

 Japanese soldiers committed mass rapes in Manila massacre in the Philippines.
-Japanese soldiers in Bayview Hotel, Manila, raped five foreigners Italian, Russian, Spanish, British, American, and local Filipino women.
+Japanese soldiers in Bayview Hotel, Manila, raped local Filipino women.

 In 1992, historian Yoshiaki Yoshimi published material based on his research in archives at Japan's National Institute for Defense Studies.
 Yoshimi claimed that there was a direct link between imperial institutions such as the Kōain and "comfort stations".
 When Yoshimi's findings were published in the Japanese news media on 12 January 1993, they caused a sensation and forced the government, represented by Chief Cabinet Secretary Kato Koichi, to acknowledge some of the facts that same day.
 On 17 January, Prime Minister Kiichi Miyazawa presented formal apologies for the suffering of the victims, during a trip in South Korea.
 On 6 July and 4 August, the Japanese government issued two statements by which it recognised that "Comfort stations were operated in response to the request of the military of the day", "The Japanese military was, directly or indirectly, involved in the establishment and management of the comfort stations and the transfer of comfort women", and that the women were "recruited in many cases against their own will through coaxing and coercion".

 Japanese veteran Yasuji Kaneko admitted to The Washington Post that the women "cried out, but it didn't matter to us whether the women lived or died.
 We were the emperor's soldiers.
 Whether in military brothels or in the villages, we raped without reluctance."

 The Bahay na Pula in the Philippines was an example of a military-operated garrison where local women were raped.

 On 17 April 2007, Yoshimi and another historian, Hirofumi Hayashi, announced the discovery, in the archives of the Tokyo Trials, of seven official documents suggesting that Imperial military forces, such as the Tokkeitai (naval secret police), directly coerced women to work in frontline brothels in China, Indochina, and Indonesia.
 These documents were initially made public at the war crimes trial.
 In one of these, a lieutenant is quoted as confessing having organized a brothel and having used it himself.
 Another source refers to Tokkeitai members having arrested women on the streets, and after enforced medical examinations, putting them in brothels.